 Figure 3 shows the output of the lower NOR gate turning OFF due to the current applied to one of its inputs.

 Figure 4 shows the output of the upper NOR gate has turned ON due to no current applied to either input.
-Consequently current is applied to the lower NOR gate.
+Consequently, current is applied to the lower NOR gate.
 This locks in the state by keeping it turned OFF.
+Now the flip-flop is set to a second state where the upper NOR gate output is ON.
+It will stay that way and is at rest.

 The flip-flop is an amazing piece of hardware.
-This simple arrangement of two NOR gates allows this device to store information.
+This simple arrangement of two NOR gates allow this device to store information.
 For example, if you have 16 flip flops you can store a 16-digit binary number.
 Merely set the digit 1 to state one and 0 to state two.
 When you set a number into the 16 flip-flops, that number will remain there indefinitely.

-3. Storing Data in a Bit
+3.5.
+Storing Data in a Bit

 A BIT is short for binary digit.
 It is the smallest piece of computer memory.
 It is capable of storing a single binary number, either zero or one.
 A computer bit is a flip-flop wrapped in a few basic circuits.
 The flip flop is the hardware mechanism that stores the data.
 The illustration below shows how a bit is set with data input and a clock:

-Figure 4 shows NOR Gate A turning ON because there is no current on either input.
-This lights the bulb and the bit is considered set or in the ON state.
+Figure 4 since both leads into NOR Gate A are OFF, the device turns ON.
+This lights the bulb and the bit is at rest in the ON state.

-3. Diagram of a Complete Memory Bit
+3.6.
+Diagram of a Complete Memory Bit

 This illustration below shows a full implementation of a computer bit.
 It shows the addition of an address line and a read/write line: